RockaLabs/jopmi/README.md

 - **A person or group looking for/to help**: which are the main actors, they can publish a cause to get donations/support for a cause from our community
 - **Donors**: worldwide donors that contribute money/donations to the platform, that is later distributed to the causes, donors can be individuals or entities (groups)
 - **Community volunteers (moderator)**: users who support community efforts and contribute on curating and supervising
-Contributor: people who help move the project forward
+- **Contributor**: people who help move the project forward (engineers, designers, product and project managers, etc.)

 ## How to contribute